shalaby2022/shalaby2022/README.md

 Junior Front-end & mobile cross plateform :computer:.

-Graduated From ITI track Front end and mobile cross plateform ,and graduated from NTI web design track level-1 :wink:
+Graduated From ITI track Front end and mobile cross plateform ,and graduated from NTI web design track level-1 and i'm seeking for job opportunity :wink:

 > 🏘️ Available for Freelance Projects.
 ---